County Lines: Why Wales is hit so hard

 The end of his short life embodies a UK-wide national problem which has sprung up virtually "overnight" - a problem that has hit the region of north Wales particularly hard.

-Trying to cope with it has changed the face of policing as North Wales Police is faced with the highest number of organised crime of all the four Welsh forces.
+Trying to cope with it has changed the face of policing as North Wales Police is faced with the highest proportion of organised crime of all the four Welsh forces.

 "It has become a national problem in the scheme of things almost overnight," said Tony Saggers, former head of drugs threat and intelligence at the National Crime Agency.